 - To determine the immune systems response to vaccination with TARP peptides.

 - To determine the safety and toxicity of TARP peptide vaccination.

 - To determine if vaccination with the TARP prostate cancer vaccine can slow down PSADT in men with an intermediate PSADT of 3 to 15 months.

-- Males 18 years of age and older who have completed their primary treatment for prostate cancer, have stage D0 disease, are HLA A*0201 positive and who have a PSADT greater than 3 and less than 15 months.
+- Males 18 years of age and older who have completed their primary treatment for prostate cancer, have stage D0 disease, are Human leukocyte antigen (HLA) A*0201 positive and who have a PSADT greater than 3 and less than 15 months.

 - Patients will be randomized to one of two treatment arms:

 - Arm A will receive the TARP vaccine with other substances that stimulate the immune system.